Frequently Asked Questions

 Q. When are tuition and fees submitted to the VA for the Post 9/11 GI Bill® (Ch.
 33)?

 A. Tuition and fees at all of Kent State University’s campuses are submitted after the second day of each term.
 Credit hours are submitted as soon as the student submits them to the Veteran Certifying Official in order to ensure that book and housing stipends are not delayed.
-However, we wait until the second day of each term to submit tuition and fees to help prevent debt situations for students due to VA collections policies should a student drop or reduce on or prior to the 1st day of the term.
+However, we wait until the second day of each term to submit tuition and fees to help prevent debt situations for students due to VA collections policies should a student drop or reduce on or prior to the first day of the term.
 Please allow two to four weeks from the time of submission for the VA to issue payment to the school.

 Q. How are Post 9/11 GI Bill® benefits transferred to spouses/children?

 A. The VA has posted a fact sheet at their website that details the benefits that can be transferred and the transfer process.

 Q. I am the first to go to college and I don’t have a lot of family support.
 Is there someone I can talk to that will understand my situation as an adult student?

 A. Yes.
-Schedule an appointment to see one of our advisers.
+Schedule an appointment to see one of our advisors.
 We can help you establish a support system and assist you in your transition to college.
 Additionally, we may be able to refer you to other resources on and off campus that can help you be successful in college.

 Q. Will I “fit in” here at Kent State University as an adult student.
 Won’t I feel “too old?”

-A. You will be happy to know that over 2500 adult students at Kent State are undergraduate students.
+A. You will be happy to know that over 6500 adult students throughout the Kent State system are undergraduate students.
 Adult students take classes during the day, evening, and weekends.
 They have multiple roles and responsibilities and still find time for college success!

 Q. I am interested in a specific career field or job title.
 How do I find out if I am in the right major?